boots-edu/textbook/source/original/week5.md

 Be careful that the relationship you are capturing is a  _type of _ relationship as many inexperienced programmers overuse  _inheritance_ \, where the relationship really calls for  _composition\._

-_A point is not a type of color\, so we don’t derive point from color\._
+_A point is not a type of color\, so we don't derive point from color\._

 _An undergraduate is a type of student\._